-A new culture for cloud Bookmark has been added
+A new culture for cloud has been saved

 A new culture for cloud

 Cloud has to be embraced.
 If people embrace it, then the rewards will follow.

 Companies often fail to take proper account of people in their digital transformation and change management programmes.
 The move to the cloud is no exception.
 Adopting the cloud can have a profound effect on the culture of the organisation.

 Some staff do not like the cloud.
 They can be sceptical about its benefits and its impact on their jobs.
 These reluctant adopters will not usually go so far as to sabotage its implementation and running, but their lack of commitment can make it a more difficult and lengthy process.
 Over time, though, people gradually adapt to technological change in a positive way.
 We have seen this countless times in the past, as mainframe computers have given way to personal computers, paper documents have been largely replaced by electronic documents and conventional marketing is being overtaken by social media campaigns.
 We are seeing similar levels of flexibility and acceptance among the workforce as businesses move from on-premise to cloud computing.
 The world of the cloud is highly automated, which means fewer people are needed to generate the same output – but in most cases the efficiencies of the cloud can lead to greater output, so the workforce headcount may remain the same or even increase.
 Cloud is quite likely to be a job creator, not a job destroyer.
 Both parties – employer and employee – have to recognise that moving to the cloud means a change in corporate culture, how things get done and how success is defined.